This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 8. Compost Tumbler Heat depends on Selecting The Right Location

 Your rotary tumbler is not heating because you have your tumbler at an undesirable location.
-It would be best if you strived to find a better area to maximize the compost tumbler and enhance its performance.
-For instance, you should place the tumbler where there is adequate access to the sun.
+Finding a better area to maximize the compost tumbler and enhance its performance would be best.
+For instance, you should place the tumbler with adequate access to the sun.

 Typically, the external temperature of the compost tumbler significantly affects how much a compost gets hot.
-That is why it is easier to realize hot composting during summer than during winter.
+That is why it is easier to realize hot composting during summer than winter.
 It would be best if you also positioned the compost tumbler away from the direction of the wind to ensure it preserves temperature and insulates the bin.

 9. Adding Too Much Nitrogen To The Compost Tumbler